ruoneo/GGANDTI/ReadMe.md

 python src/p5_other/calculate_average_of_10_times_of_ten-foldCV.py
 ```
 > Note:
-> - This project has been tested with ``win10+python3.7+cuda11.2+cudnn8.1.0+tf1.15``.
+> - This project has been tested with ``win10+RTX3080+python3.7+cuda11.2+cudnn8.1.0+tf1.15``.
 If you are using a graphics card with Ampere architecture, such as RTX 3080, please download tensorflow 1.15.4 from https://github.com/NVIDIA/tensorflow.
 Nvidia maintains a tf1.x version to keep compatibility with ampere architecture graphics cards.
 > - ten-fold CV: The dataset is divided into ten parts, and 9 of them are used as training data and 1 is used as test data in turn for experimentation.
 > - 10 times of ten-fold CV: Repeat ten-fold CV 10 times with different random number seeds.

 ### Another usage:

 > The code has been structured so that you can clearly see the result of each step.
 Therefore, the following usage is also feasible.
-But it is recommended to use the above usage
+But it is recommended to use the above usage.

 1. Set the parameters in 'src/config.py'